Alliedium/awesome-devops/08_docker_best_building_practices_06-sep-2022/README.md

 ### Example 5: Isolation of containers by user-defined network ###

-36. Get the list of Docker networks
+36. Get the list of Docker networks:

 ```
 docker network ls
 ```

-If there are no user-defined networks, the output contains three records: for `bridge`, `host` and `none` networks
+If there are no user-defined networks, the output contains three records: for `bridge`, `host` and `none` networks.

-37. Create a user-defined network of type `bridge`, with the name `demo-bridge`
+37. Create a user-defined network of type `bridge`, with the name `demo-bridge`:

 ```
 docker network create --driver bridge demo-bridge
 ```

-Output: `<NETWORK ID>` (the network is created)
+Output: `<NETWORK ID>` (the network is created).

-38. Get the list of Docker networks
+38. Get the list of Docker networks:

 ```
 docker network ls
 ```

-There appear a new record with the `<NETWORK ID>` from the previous step, and the name `demo-bridge`
+There appear a new record with the `<NETWORK ID>` from the previous step, and the name `demo-bridge`.

-39. Create and start a container in detached mode, named `demo-net-1`, in the new network
+39. Create and start a container in detached mode, named `demo-net-1`, in the new network:

 ```
 docker run -d --name demo-net-1 -h demo-net-1 --network demo-bridge rtsp/net-tools
 ```

-40. Create a container in the new network to ping the previous `demo-net-1`, remove the container after ping
+40. Create a container in the new network to ping the previous `demo-net-1`, remove the container after ping:

 ```
 docker run --rm --name demo-net-2 -h demo-net-2 --network demo-bridge rtsp/net-tools ping -c 3 demo-net-1
 ```

-Ping successful, `0% packet loss`
+Ping successful, `0% packet loss`.

-41. Create a container in the default network to ping `demo-net-1`, remove the container after ping
+41. Create a container in the default network to ping `demo-net-1`, remove the container after the ping.

 ```
 docker run --rm --name demo-net-3 -h demo-net-3 rtsp/net-tools ping -c 3 demo-net-1
 ```

 Ping failed.
-Output: `ping: demo-net-1: Name or service not known`
+Output: `ping: demo-net-1: Name or service not known`.

 ### Example 6: Put ca-certificates into base image, parameterize the image by certificates hash ###

-42. Change to the example directory
+42. Change to the example directory:

 ```
 cd ~/devops-course-2022/06_sep_2022_docker_best_practices_ii/certs
 ```

-43. Get the contents of the directory
+43. Get the contents of the directory:

 ```
 ls
 ```

-Output: `build-base-image.sh  Dockerfile-app  Dockerfile-certs`
+Output: `build-base-image.sh  Dockerfile-app  Dockerfile-certs`.

-44. See the shell script that builds the base image
+44. See the shell script that builds the base image:

 ```
 nano build-base-image.sh
 ```

-45. Get the contents of the Dockerfile for building  the base image
+45. Get the contents of the Dockerfile for building the base image:

 ```
 nano Dockerfile-certs